valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 It is also possible to restart an existing cursor using [`RedisModule_ScanCursorRestart`](#RedisModule_ScanCursorRestart).

-IMPORTANT: This API is very similar to the Redis SCAN command from the point of view of the guarantees it provides.
+IMPORTANT: This API is very similar to the Valkey SCAN command from the point of view of the guarantees it provides.
 This means that the API may report duplicated keys, but guarantees to report at least one time every key that was there from the start to the end of the scanning process.